 Each readout line of the detector anode is connected to a fast amplifier followed by a constant fraction discriminator (CFD) for pulse shaping.
 They are encapsulated inside the pulse processing electronics (ACU = Amplifier-CFD-Unit or AU = Amplifier-Unit).
 The main function of the CFD is digital pulse discrimination, ideally without any time-walk even at varying pulse heights.
-A Time-to-Digital Converter (TDC) behind these chains serves as stop-watch for arrival time measurements.

-The measurement results, in terms of differences and sums are fed into the PC via an USB interface and are completed to 2D images (with or without time stamps) by the histogram module of the data acquisition DLL.
+A time-to-digital converter (TDC) behind these chains serves as stop-watch for arrival time measurements.
+The measurement results, in terms of differences and sums are fed into the PC via a USB 2.0 interface and are completed to 2D images (with or without time stamps) by the histogram module of the data acquisition DLL.
 Data processing and presentation on the PC is realized by the end-user software (see the corresponding software manuals for detailed information on the software package).